amperity/amperity-docs/shared/terms.rst

 * **Unified Scores**
 * **Unified Transactions**

-along with tables that are associated with predictive modeling and AmpIQ, such as **Predicted CLV Attributes**.
+along with tables that are associated with predictive modeling, such as **Predicted CLV Attributes**.

 .. term-standard-database-table-list-end